 In 2013, the wife had custody of the child.
 The husband was current on child support.
 The father claimed the dependency exemption on his tax return.
 He did not file a copy of Form 8332 signed by the wife.

-The IRS disallowed the husband’s exemption and assessed a deficiency.
-The husband filed an amended return claiming an exemption for the middle child, but the IRS did not change its position.
+The IRS disallowed the exemption and assessed a deficiency.
+The husband appealed to the Tax Court.

-(b) Issue: Was the husband entitled to the dependency exemption?
+(b) Issue: Was the husband permitted to take the dependency exemption?